jamiewilbraham/azure-docs/articles/cognitive-services/Welcome.md

 ---
-title: What are Azure Cognitive Services?
+title: What are Azure Cognitive Research Technologies?
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Azure Cognitive Services are APIs, SDKs, and services that you can use with Microsoft Azure to build intelligent applications.
+description: Azure Cognitive Research Technologies are APIs, SDKs, and services that you can use with Microsoft Azure to build intelligent applications.
 services: cognitive-services
 author: nitinme
 manager: nitinme